 I also served as Domestic Legislative Associate at RESULTS, Inc., a grassroots, anti-poverty organization.
 There I led a team of staffers and volunteers dedicated to ending hunger and the worst aspects of poverty.
 I held primary responsibility for successful policy initiatives including restoration of food stamps to legal immigrants, advocacy for training dollars for low- and moderate-income entrepreneurs, and funding to support Individual Development Accounts.

-As a consultant, René has designed and led organizational diversity, equity and inclusion audits; designed and led learning and discussion sessions for staff and leaders, served as program director for a start-up non-profit providing emergency aid to post-secondary students, designed and facilitated board and staff retreats; coordinated and facilitated a peer exchange network for workforce development providers, led webinars and provided individual technical assistance to organizations seeking to design Individual Development Account programs, served as an advisor and facilitator for rural consortia seeking to collaborate on economic development strategy and served as a researcher and writer on various other projects.
+As a consultant, I have designed and led organizational diversity, equity and inclusion audits; designed and led learning and discussion sessions for staff and leaders, served as program director for a start-up non-profit providing emergency aid to post-secondary students, designed and facilitated board and staff retreats; coordinated and facilitated a peer exchange network for workforce development providers, led webinars and provided individual technical assistance to organizations seeking to design Individual Development Account programs, served as an advisor and facilitator for rural consortia seeking to collaborate on economic development strategy and served as a researcher and writer on various other projects.